Chapter 2 : Chapter II

 Rowena’s brow furrowed.
 “Hmm.
 You said you taught some children a bit of magic?
 Did it seem to make a difference for them?”

 “I think so,” said Godric.
 “I suppose they felt less guilty about doing magic… at least they did for a short time.
 Not much has changed since then.
-And the Muggle-born boy – I haven’t seen him at all since then; he may be locked up in his house again.”
+And the Muggle-born boy – I have not seen him at all since then; he may be locked up in his house again.”

-“Well…” Rowena said hesitantly, “this is a crazy idea, but hear me out… what if we started our own school of witchcraft and wizardry?
+“Well…” Rowena said hesitantly, “this is a crazy idea, but perhaps it has value… what if we started our own school of witchcraft and wizardry?
 A place where children could be free to learn magic without fear of being hated by their neighbours?”

 “Would that solve anything, though?
 We would just be isolating them.
 If anything, it would contribute to the separation of wizards and Muggles.”

-“Can you not see that’s the way it’s headed anyway?
+“Can you not see that is the way it is headed anyway?
 Some people have an aversion to anything that is different from them.
 There will always be Muggles who do not approve of magic.”

 “I want to change that, not just accept it without trying.”